 Key to our mission, our campaigns are programs designed to reduce carbon emissions in Croton-on-Hudson.
-Each campaign has a target number of carbon emissions savings.
 Want to get involved in a campaign or have ideas to share?
 Contact us!

 From small changes to big upgrades, discover how your neighbors in Croton-on-Hudson are making choices to reduce their carbon footprint and save money as we march toward 100% renewables.

 Croton100 is thrilled that we are closer to the purchase of a first electric school bus!
 Our sincere thanks to community residents, our partner Mothers Out Front, all public stakeholders and the School administration.
 In the May 18 ballot, electric buses were passed by an overwhelming majority.
 Proposition 1 for the purchase of two fossil fuel vehicles was also passed by a smaller majority.
 Here are the results of the transportation propositions: